NCAR/geocat-applications/_preview/52/_sources/CONTRIBUTING.md

 # Otherwise, open with a specific browser, like Firefox
 firefox _build/html/index.html
 ```
+Running this commands on the terminal will open a new browser tab with the
+changes you have made to the repository.
+The webpage runs on your local host,
+but all the pages are linked together and act as they will on the
+`geocat-applications` website.
+You can browse your changes, navigate with links,
+and view images as you would on the official website.

 ## Contribute the Code
 Once you have completed your changes on notebooks and they are ready for review